Shrewsbury House Preparatory School

 Where?

-The school occupies a compact, well laid-out campus in a leafy area of Surbiton.
+The school occupies a five acre site on a well laid-out campus in leafy Surbiton, with an additional seven acre sports ground down the road.
 The A3 is minutes away but you wouldn’t know it; the school feels like its own world.
 A handsome arts and crafts manor house is the centre point, with extensions to accommodate classrooms, the art room, the D&T room, three science labs and a dining hall that doubles up as a performance space.
 There is also a full-size sports hall and a heated 20-metre swimming pool with retractable roof.
-In the school grounds, pupils have an adventure playground and all-weather pitch to play on.
+In the school grounds, pupils have an adventure playground and a newly-laid 4G RFU certified pitch to play on.

-More than half of the boys take the school minibus which has pick-up and drop-off points in Fulham, Barnes, Putney and Wimbledon.
-For local families there is a one-way system that keeps cars moving, which has contributed to the school receiving a Gold TFL Award.
+More than half of the boys take the school minibus which has pick-up and drop-off points in Fulham, Barnes, Putney and Wimbledon, as well as Weybridge, Esher, Kingston and New Malden.
+For local families there is a one-way drop off system that keeps cars moving, which has contributed to the school receiving a Gold TFL Award.

 Head

-Mrs Hubbard joined the Shrewsbury House Trust, which also includes the co-ed pre-preps The Rowans School in Wimbledon and Shrewsbury House Pre-Prep, in 2017 and took up the executive headship in 2021.
+Mrs Hubbard joined the Shrewsbury House Trust, which also includes the co-ed pre-preps The Rowans School in Wimbledon and soon-to-be inclusive and all-boys’ Shrewsbury House Pre-Prep, in 2017 and took up the executive headship in 2021.
 ‘It was already fabulous,’ she says, so her approach has been to be ‘a lot more forward-thinking’, focusing on what boys need next, at senior school and in the wider world.
 ‘There is something special about this age group… transformation is profound here; it is a time for making memories and developing independent, curious and passionate learners to succeed in a changing world.’
 The needs of the individual are nurtured to ensure all the children feel comfortable.
-At breaktimes, boys can play football or table tennis, explore the adventure playground or find a good book to read in the library.
+At break times, boys can play football or table tennis, explore the adventure playground or find a good book to read in the library.
 Mrs Hubbard wants each pupil to ‘feel recognised, valued and celebrated for who they are’.
-The result is boys who will take risks and not be bothered if it goes wrong.
+The result is boys who will take risks and learn strategies to overcome any challenges.

 Admissions